SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 since NumPy has no native bfloat16.
 Error paths — invalid shapes, incompatible broadcasts, unsupported dtype combinations — return deterministic, actionable Rust errors, never panics or silent corruption (mapping them to NumPy-matching Python exceptions is Phase 3's contract).
-CPU ops are bitwise-reproducible across runs given identical inputs and thread count — reduction order under rayon is fixed by design — establishing CPU as the deterministic reference that the Phase 5 GPU determinism tests compare against.*
+CPU ops are bitwise-reproducible given identical inputs, **independent of thread count**: the reduction tree shape is a function of input size only (fixed chunking with ordered combine — never rayon's adaptive, work-stealing-dependent splitting), and the determinism test verifies this by running at several thread counts (e.g., RAYON_NUM_THREADS=1, 4, and max) and asserting bitwise-identical results.
+This makes the CPU reference stable across machines — the property the Phase 5 GPU determinism and parity tests depend on.*

 **Phase 2 — Autograd in Rust.**
 Arena/index tape, backward for all primitives, generation-ordered traversal (current engine